opringle/gluonrank/README.md

 ## ToDo

+- [ ] Categorical features
     - [ ] Get running with multiple categorical features, maintain performance when reducing to a single one
-- [ ] Increase the efficiency of the evaluation function
     - [ ] Gracefully handle missing continuous embedding or categorical variables & user/item biases
     - [ ] Do not require user to index their embedding values for a single matrix
+- [ ] Continuous features
+    - [ ] Get running with 1 continous feature, maintain performance when excluded
+    - [ ] Get running with several continuous features
+- [ ] Increase the efficiency of the evaluation function
-- [ ] Negative sampling without collisions results in 5X training time.
-Speed this up!
+- [ ] Speed up negative sampling...
+Negative sampling without collisions results in 5X training time.

 (answer)[https://stackoverflow.com/questions/53576915/sample-n-zeros-from-a-sparse-coo-matrix/53577344#53577344]

+- [x] Match spotlight performance with implicit interaction model on movielense data
 - [x] Build ranking function as network method
 - [ ] Create hosted docs
 - [ ] Create python package